connar/connar.github.io/content/posts/dll-hijacking-journey.md

 }
 ```

 To compile it I used the Microsoft C++ compiler (`cl.exe`) that ships with **Visual Studio 2022 Build Tools**.
-One quirk to know about here: opening a regular Developer Command Prompt or PowerShell defaults to the **x86** toolchain, and building an x64 proxy from an x86 environment reproduces exactly the architecture-mismatch errors from earlier in this section.
+One thing to point here is that opening a regular Developer Command Prompt or PowerShell defaults to the **x86** toolchain, and building an x64 proxy from an x86 environment reproduces exactly the architecture-mismatch errors from earlier in this section.
 The clean way to avoid that is to open the shortcut named **"x64 Native Tools Command Prompt for VS 2022"** from the Start menu, which initialises the x64 toolchain directly.

 From that prompt, in the folder containing `proxy.cpp` and `VCRUNTIME140.def`: